What Goes Into a LM Acceptability Judgment? Rethinking the Impact of Frequency and Length: Main Experiment

-As input to the various linking functions, we need to calculate the LM probability $p$, the unigram probability $u$, and length $\ell$ of the sentence in tokens.~\footnote{Technically, for the OPT models this involves calculating the probability conditioned on only the beginning of sequence (BOS) token.
+As input to the various linking functions, we need to calculate the LM probability $p$, the unigram probability $u$, and length $\ell$ of the sentence in tokens.\footnote{Technically, for the OPT models this involves calculating the probability conditioned on only the beginning of sequence (BOS) token.
 Pythia models were trained without a BOS token, so to calculate $p$ we do not append an additional BOS token to the input sequence, and instead exclude the first token's probability when calculating $p$ and $u$, though subsequent tokens in $p$ are calculated with the first token provided in the context.
-We also exclude the first token when calculating the length of the sentence $\ell$.} To calculate $p_{U}(S)$, we need to measure the frequency of tokens as they appear in the training corpus of the LM.
+We also exclude the first token when calculating the length of the sentence $\ell$.} To calculate $u$, we need to measure the frequency of tokens as they appear in the training corpus of the LM.
 This is easily done for the Pythia models as the training corpus (The Pile, \citealt{gao2020pile}) is publicly available.
 However, since this is not the case for the OPT models, we instead look at text generated from the largest OPT model we test (OPT-30B) as a proxy for the training corpus, with the intuition that the distribution of generated text is largely similar to that of its pretraining corpus.
 We estimate token unigram frequency by aggregating the probability of a token being generated in each position of a sequence of arbitrary length, then averaging this value over a large number of generated sequences ($n=100000$).
-Sequences are generated from just the BOS token as context and are set to the length (in tokens) of the longest sentence in the dataset we evaluate on, which in this case was 34 tokens.
+We provide additional details for this estimation process in \autoref{sec:unigrahams}.